lsolaez/Laboratorio_1_Estructura_De_Datos_II/Punto2/readme.md

 ### References
-This solution was made using a code taked from [Github pages](https://github.com/JHorcasitas/-Arboles-de-Decision-y-el-Algoritmo-ID3.git)
+This solution was made using a code taked from [JHorcasitas](https://github.com/JHorcasitas/-Arboles-de-Decision-y-el-Algoritmo-ID3.git)